Cedric0303/Vaccination-Notifier/README.md

    Aa0Bb1Cc2Dd3Ee4Ff5Gg6H
    ```
    Configure the script with your webhook key (you can hard-code it into
-   `wamspam.py`, or add code to read it from a file or environment variable or
+   `vacnotify.py`, or add code to read it from a file or environment variable or
    standard input, for example).
-   The script will send notification messages with the event `wam-spam`, with
+   The script will send notification messages with the event `vac-notify`, with
    `value1` set to the subject of the notification and `value2` set to the
    body text.
 Set up an IFTTT applet to respond to this event, and enter the
    webhook key into the script at runtime, or hard-code it into